PurpleKingdomGames/roguelike-starterkit/README.md

 # Roguelike Starter Kit for Indigo

-A starter project to provide some rendering functionality specifically for ASCII art style roguelike games.
+A starter project for Indigo to provide some rendering functionality specifically for ASCII art style roguelike games.

 ## What are roguelikes?